LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions

 \subsection{Paradox of inclusion}

-Another interesting observation from our results is that being inclusive in the list of personal categories considered (in the sense of allowing users to self-report or be assigned a non-binary gender, transgender gender, etc.) can lead to even more harmful impact than not allowing for such flexibility.
-This is because the use of minority, marginalised, or very specific personal qualifications can trigger offensive behaviour that more-frequent or traditional qualifications do not.
-For example, ``trans man/woman'' triggered an association with uncleanliness that ``man/woman'' did not, Iraqi triggered harmful outputs more often than ``Middle Eastern'', etc. This behaviour is consistent with recent work, which has demonstrably shown larger-scale datasets can increase the offensiveness of trained models~\cite{birhane2021stereotypesInLAION,birhane2024racialmultimodalmodels}.
+Another interesting observation from our results is that being inclusive in the list of personal categories considered (for example by allowing users to self-report gender or be assigned a non-binary gender) can lead to even more harmful impact than not allowing for such flexibility.
+This is because the use of minority, marginalized, or very specific personal qualifications can trigger offensive behavior that more-frequent or traditional qualifications do not.
+For example, ``trans man/woman'' triggered an association with uncleanliness that ``man/woman'' did not, and Iraqi triggered harmful outputs more often than ``Middle Eastern''.
+This behavior is consistent with recent work, which has demonstrably shown that larger-scale datasets can increase the offensiveness of trained models~\cite{birhane2021stereotypesInLAION,birhane2024racialmultimodalmodels}.